Information for Parents

 Why is it important to test my child for lead?

-All children in New Hampshire should have their lead levels tested at age 1 year, and again, a second test at age two years.
-Don’t be fooled -- children who look happy and healthy can have dangerous lead levels of lead in their bodies.
-The only way to know is to test.
+All children in New Hampshire should have their lead levels tested at age 1 year, and a second test at age two years.
+Don’t be fooled -- children who look happy and healthy can have dangerous levels of lead in their bodies.
+The only way to know if your child has an elevated blood level is to have them tested.
+These lead level tests are routinely done during a child's well-child visit at the doctor during Well Child Check appointments and the cost is covered by insurance.

 How can lead affect my child?